 Your credit score is primarily determined by 5 important factors:

 If you would like to find out your credit score, here's how you can try to get it:

 You are entitled to have a free copy of your credit report mailed to you once a year.
 You can also pay for an instant copy too.
 You can find out how both these options work here.
 It is important to have a look at your credit report every once in a while to make sure that there are no inaccuracies and that no one has applied for credit in your name without your permission.

 Normally, the best things you can do to improve your credit rating are to manage your money wisely using a realistic spending plan and deal with your debts.
-If you need help with either of these things, you can make a free appointment to speak with one of our Credit Counsellors either in person or over the phone.
+If you need help with either of these things, you can speak with one of our Credit Counsellors either in person or over the phone.
 They can help you go over your situation, put together a budget, look at all your options, and then put together a plan to help you get your finances and credit back on track as soon as possible.
-Appointments with our Counsellors are always free, completely confidential, and non-judgmental.
+Speaking with our Counsellors is always free, completely confidential, and non-judgmental.
 We’re simply here to help you.
 Give us a call at 1-855-232-4888.